kmarsh/kevinmarsh.com/content/uses/index.md

 # Phone

-I use an iPhone 11 Pro in Space Gray.
+I use an iPhone 13 Pro.
 I've owned pretty much all the iPhones, starting with the original back in 2007.
 I've felt the need to upgrade less and less as time goes on: maybe the differences are becoming less noticeable or maybe I'm just getting older.
 I love it and wish I didn't glance at it so much.

 ## Apps